Quiet Getaways In and Around Downtown Fort Lauderdale

 By Philip Ward

 Fort Lauderdale loves tourists.
-And tourists – some 10 million a year – apparently love the area.
+And tourists – millions every year – apparently love the area.

 Dining?
 It's here.
 Shopping?
 In abundance.

 It's also a center for sea cruises, and home port to the biggest cruise ship in the world.
-Nearby, there's casino gambling; the wildness of the Everglades; pro sports with the Dolphins, Heat, Marlins and Panthers; the oh-so-trendy South Beach; and the posh Palm Beach.
+Nearby, there's casino gambling, the wildness of the Everglades, pro sports with the Dolphins, Heat, Marlins and Panthers, the oh-so-trendy South Beach, and the poshness of Palm Beach.
 And, of course, there's Fort Lauderdale's beaches.

 That's all grand.
 Millions of visitors can't be wrong.